For whatever it's worth: my advice on job hunting in tech

 (This is less important if you’ve been in the industry a while, and your career track record speaks for itself.
 But it never hurts.)

 Whatever project(s) you show don’t have to be big, or particularly ambitious.
 You don’t need a full-fledged SaaS app, or an official open-source project.
-What you show doesn’t even need to be particularly practical.
-But it should be something you built on your own, to show you have the necessary drive and skills.
+What you show doesn’t even need to be particularly practical or useful.
+It can be something just for fun, or just for you.

 Lastly: if a side project is still something you need to check off your list, pick something you know you’ll enjoy working on.
 It’ll be easier to stay motivated if you’re having fun.
+Use this as an opportunity to learn something new if you want, but don’t go so far outside your current area of expertise that you’re too busy learning to actually build.

 Have some writing templates ready